-Seahawks vs Falcons 2017: Odds, Point Spread Trends & Prediction For NFL Divisional Playoff Game
+Seahawks vs Falcons 2017: Odds, Point Spread Trends, And Prediction For NFL Divisional Playoff Game

 Atlanta scored 540 points this season, which was the best in the NFL, and nearly 200 more points than the Seahawks posted in 2016.

 The last time the Atlanta Falcons met the Seattle Seahawks it was must see NFL TV.
-Back in Week 6, Atlanta was cruising into the fourth quarter following a 21 point third quarter rally giving the Falcons a 6 point lead.
+Back in Week 6, Atlanta was cruising into the fourth quarter following a 21-point third quarter rally giving the Falcons a six-point lead.
 However, Russell Wilson rallied the Seahawks in the final period of play and Seattle pulled off the 26-24 victory.

 Since then it is pretty fair to say that the Falcons have played better overall football than Seattle, and a win this Saturday in Atlanta would give the Falcons a bit of revenge and help them advance to the NFC title game.

-Atlanta heads into this match-up riding a four game winning streak, and they have won five of their last six overall.
+Atlanta heads into this matchup riding a four-game winning streak, and they have won five of their last six overall.
 Atlanta is 4-2 against the Las Vegas spread in their last six games, however, they do fail to cover quite often when they are listed as a home favorite.

 The Falcons are just 4-10 against the spread in their last 14 games at home, which is something to keep in mind if you like the Falcons this week.

-The Seahawks on the other hand aren’t much better recently against the Vegas number.
+The Seahawks, on the other hand, aren’t much better recently against the Vegas number.
 While the Seahawks are 7-3 straight up (SU) in their last 10 games, they are just 1-4 vs. the spread in their last five games on the road.

-Obviously something has to give this week.
+Obviously, something has to give this week.

 Even in Seattle’s 26-6 win over the Detroit Lions last week in the Wild Card round, the Seahawks didn’t seem as dangerous as they have been over the past five seasons – especially on the offensive side of the ball.
 That isn’t going to work against the Falcons.